-When you sign the Declaration you are also undertaking to observe the Code of Conduct adopted by the Council so it is essential you have read the Code, a copy of which is included in this pack.
-You are also agreeing to abide by the Council's policies and procedures which will be provided to you.
+On accepting the office as councillor you will be asked to complete a Declaration of Acceptance of Office.
+When you sign the Declaration you will undertake to observe the Code of Conduct adopted by the Council so it is essential you have read the Code, a copy of which is attached, and about which more details are given at Paragraph 3 below.

 You cannot participate as a Councillor (including participating in any meetings of the Council, its committees, sub committees or as a representative on an outside body) until you have signed a Declaration of Acceptance of Office.
-If you cannot attend the first meeting of the council you should make sure that you have contacted the Clerk to give your apologies and if possible signed the form in advance.